SoftUni-Internal/interactive-content/EN/00-Objects-and-classes/06-Homework.md

 [task-description]
 # Description

-You're tasked to create and print objects from a text table.
+You are tasked to create and print objects from a text table.

 You will receive the input as an array of strings, where each string represents a table row, with values on the row separated by pipes **|** and spaces.